DrewWing/EDrewcatedGuesser/docs/Conventions.md

 ## Other Code/resources
-All other code, resources, or other files must contain at the top (or close to the top) of the file the following:
+All other code, resources, or other files must (if possible) contain at the top (or close to the top) of the file the following:
 ```
 Copyright (C) 2024, Drew Wingfield

-This [script/document/file] is part of EDrewcated Guesser by Drew Wingfield.
+This [script/document/file] is part of EDrewcated Guesser by Drew Wingfield, found at https://github.com/DrewWing/EDrewcatedGuesser.
 EDrewcated Guesser is free software: you can redistribute it and/or modify it under
 the terms of the AGNU Affero General Public License as published by the Free Software
 Foundation, either version 3 of the License, or (at your option) any later version.